terrytaylorbonn/terrytaylorbonn.github.io/3_agents.markdown

 Note:
 - Custom models are not demonstrated in this section (yet).
 - The only model used is openAI (and Gemma).
-- No "main external system is used (yet)".
+- No external "main system" is used.
 <br>
 <br>